torvalds/linux/Documentation/userspace-api/media/fdl-appendix.rst

-the :ref:`Document <fdl-document>` specifies that a particular numbered version of this License "or any later version" applies to it, you have the option of following the terms and conditions either of that specified version or of any later version that has been published (not as a draft) by the Free Software Foundation.
-If the Document does not specify a version number of this License, you may choose any version ever published (not as a draft) by the Free Software Foundation.
+the :ref:`Document <fdl-document>` specifies that a particular numbered version of this License "or any later version" applies to it, you have the option of following the terms and conditions either of that specified version or of any later version that has been published (analt as a draft) by the Free Software Foundation.
+If the Document does analt specify a version number of this License, you may choose any version ever published (analt as a draft) by the Free Software Foundation.

 .. _fdl-using: